• Home

 Two billionaire-backed political action committees, Stop the Squeeze and Golden State Promise, have launched to stop the proposal.

-Chicago-based venture capitalist Daniel Tierney donated $200,000 to Stop the Squeeze, and crypto billionaire Chris Larsen is backing Golden State Promise, The New York Times reported.
+Chicago-based venture capitalist Daniel Tierney donated $200,000 to Stop the Squeeze, and crypto billionaire Chris Larsen is backing Golden State Promise, the New York Times reported.

 Since the California initiative was announced, other states have proposed higher taxes on their high-earning residents.
-In January, Rhode Island Governor Dan McKee backed a 3% tax increase on millionaires.
+In January, Rhode Island Gov. Dan McKee backed a 3% tax increase on millionaires.
 Last week, Washington, which is one of nine states without an income tax, passed a 9.9% tax on personal income above $1 million per year.

-“We’ve got more millionaires and billionaires than we’ve ever had, and they’re paying, effectively, a 4% tax rate,” Rep. Brianna Thomas, a Democrat who supported the measure, previously told Fortune.
+“We’ve got more millionaires and billionaires than we’ve ever had, and they’re paying, effectively, a 4% tax rate,” Rep. Brianna Thomas, of Seattle, a Democrat who supported the measure, previously told Fortune.
 “Meanwhile, you got working folks paying 11% of their income, and the lowest-income people paying 14%.
 Isn’t it unfair for those who have the most, to pay the least, and those who have the least to pay, the most, proportionally?”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.